wp-plugins/nvd3-visualisations/readme.txt

 == Changelog ==

+= 1.8.5 =
+Version 1.8.5 -
+Minor addition how to reach better security with mySQL data sets for your account of database.

 = 1.8.4 =
 Version 1.8.4 -
-Giving input file **mysql** opens standard access to the any valid table of mySQL database.
+Giving input file type **mysql** as on option opens standard access to the any valid table of mySQL database.
 Better examples how to use it and other javascript API calls (eq look at examples/js_api_* files).
+Table's test file *.sql on examples/ too.

 = 1.8.3 =
 Version 1.8.3 -